What time management tips for piano teachers worked for you recently? Have you tried things that have helped make your business run more efficiently?

-As we look ahead to a new year, I know many of us piano teachers are considering how we can better manage our time in 2023.
 Your time is precious, yet so often it’s easy to get distracted by dozens of small things that suck time from our already-busy schedules.

 I’m constantly looking for ways to “work smarter, not harder;” because if anything, life is never slowing down!

-Recently, I conducted some informal research in a few piano teacher Facebook groups and have compiled the results to create the best time management tips for piano teachers in 2023.
+Recently, I conducted some informal research in a few piano teacher Facebook groups because I wanted to find out what kinds of time management tools piano teachers were using.

 But maybe you’ll find a new tool to add to your piano teaching toolbox.
 I know I got some ideas by reading what others shared!